 Welcome to the Land of the Rising Dram.

 to influence the end product.
 Despite not having the ability to claim centuries of history like its Scotch counterparts, in the 90 years-ish since Japanese Whisky production started they have risen from exotic alternative to world-beating Whisky of choice across the globe.

 is smooth, really enjoyable and quite interesting in its complexity.
 You won’t find harsh flavours here, more savouring blends and single malts that are delicate whilst not lacking oomph.
 Japanese Whisky has been enjoying immense popularity for the past few years and is a fast sell out all over the world.

 are produced just like any other single malts, distilled from yeast, water and malted barley at a single distillery.
 They mature in oak casks for at least three years and a day.
-Due to climate conditions, Whisky in Japan matures at a faster rate than in Scotland, and similar to the US, the wood the spirit is aged in imparts a lot more flavour into the final product.
+Due to climate conditions, Whisky in Japan matures at a faster rate than in Scotland, and similar to the US, the wood the spirit is aged in imparts a lot more flavor into the final product.
 Thirsty for more?
 Check out Japanese Distilleries